 In recent years, many companies have begun to implement remote work policies, while some rely entirely on a remote workforce.
-Telecommuting is becoming an integral part of American work culture, with about a third of employees now working from home at least part of the time.
+Telecommuting is becoming an integral part of work culture, working-at-home has grown 173% since 2005.

 There are many reasons for a company to build a remote team, from accessing top talent to cutting costs.
-In particular, startups that can’t afford office space, and digital companies where work is all done on a computer are among the most likely to employ remote workers.
+For example, startups that can’t afford office space often work remotely.
+Companies that operate solely on the computer are among the most likely to employ remote workers.

-If you’re a business owner, keep reading to learn about the pros and cons of having remote workers so you can judge whether it’s the right move for your company.
+If you’re a business owner, keep reading to learn about the pros and cons of remote work.
+Then, you can judge whether it’s the right move for your company.

 What Is Remote Work?

 Remote work is a flexible arrangement that allows employees to work outside of a central location such as an office.
 Some employees work remotely full time, while others telecommute part of the week or a couple of days per month.
-While most remote employees work from home, other options include coffee shops, libraries, hotels, and co-working spaces that rent out desks.
+While most remote employees work from home, they also have the freedom to work in coffee shops, libraries, or co-working spaces.

 Remote work can be the solution to some unique situations.
 Let’s say a great employee is moving because their spouse has accepted a job in a different city.
 Rather than letting the employee resign, why not allow them to telecommute?
 Another good example is allowing an employee with mobility issues to work from home.